MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-scripting.md

 The steps that happen on that page will be shown indented, to indicate that here are optional, depending on page being shown.

-## Play a recording
+## Play back a recording

-You can play a recording that you just captured, as long as you haven't closed the page scropting tool.
-You can also play a recording that saved in a file, either by you or someone who shared the file with or a recording sent to you as a link.
+You can replay a recording that you just captured, as long as you haven't closed the page scropting tool.
+You can also play a recording was saved in a file, either by you or someone who shared the file with you.
+You can lso play back a recording that was shared with you as a link.
 To play a recording, whether just captured or opened from a file, select the Play button in the toolbar

 During playback you can: